cookies-xor-cream/HugoTest/content/posts/poetry/testing/operation_glasshouse_birds.md

+---
+tags: ['Hannah']
-Operation GlassHouse Birds: Someone Teach Them To Teleport
+title: "Operation GlassHouse Birds: In Desperate Need To Cut My Hair"

-The only person that can (and would) cut my hair lives in fucking Edinburgh ugh.
+date: 2023-03-03
+---

 If I had a dime for every call I dropped too soon,
 I'd get a wishing well to wish you to this room,